 On or before the thirtieth day after termination of employment in a public financial disclosure filing position, the former employee is required to file a termination public financial disclosure report.
 The DAEO may grant extensions to the filing period.

 - What ethics rules are DFC's federal employees subject to?

 - DFC’s federal employees are covered by the criminal conflict of interest statutes (18 U.S.C.
 201-209, 5 C.F.R.
 Part 2640), the Standards of Ethical Conduct for Employees of the Executive Branch (5 C.F.R.
 Part 2635) the Supplemental Standards of Ethical Conduct for Employees of the U.S. International Development Finance Corporation regarding outside activities (5 C.F.R.
 4301.101), and the Principles of Ethical Conduct.

 - How will DFC analyze any potential conflicts of interest if they arise?

-- What information is provided to DFC employees about potential conflicts of interest?
+- What information is provided to DFC employees about their ethics obligations, including conflicts of interest?

-All DFC employees undergo initial ethics training, during which conflicts of interest are discussed.
+All DFC employees undergo Initial Ethics Training during their onboarding orientation, during which financial conflicts of interest, impartiality conflicts of interest, gifts, and misuse of position are discussed.
+DFC employees are provided annual ethics training to refresh these topics and to address other topics of frequent inquiry.
 DFC also provides employees with a copy of the Corporation’s Ethics Handbook and Ethics Officers periodically remind staff that any ethics questions can and should be brought to the Ethics Office at any time.

 - Are Members of the Development Advisory Council subject to the Ethics policies of employees?